JLMuehlbauer/food-sales-prediction/README.md

 #### Numerical Features
 - Plotted as a histogram to btter understand their distribution.
 - Plotted as a correlation heatmap to understand any correlations to other features and to the target

+![sample image](Item_Visibility_histogram.png)
-> The image below shows the distribution to the item's visibility.
+> The image above shows the distribution to the item's visibility.
 From this histogram, it was observed that this feature is very left-skewed and most items appear to have very little visibility.
-![sample image](Item_Visibility_histogram.png)

 #### Categorical Features
 - Plotted as multivariate boxplots with respect to the Item_Outlet_Sales.
 This gave some insight as to which features could be useful in our model.
 - Plotted as frequency bar plots.
 This gave some insight as to which categories were most common in each feature.

+![sample image](Outlet_Identifier_boxplot.png)
-> The image below shows one of the multivariate boxplots with the variables of Outlet_Identifier and Item_Outlet_Sales.
+> The image above shows one of the multivariate boxplots with the variables of Outlet_Identifier and Item_Outlet_Sales.
 From this, it's clear that certain outlets have much larger item sales than others.
-![sample image](Outlet_Identifier_boxplot.png)

 ### Explanatory Data Analysis
+![sample image](mrp_sales.png)
 > The highest correlated feature to the item outlet sales was the item's maximum retail price as shown in the plot below
-![sample image](mrp_sales.png)

 ## Machine Learning
 The following modeling techniques were used: